 R) to minimize the storage size.

-Dates stored as characters
+Dates Stored as Characters

-Note that the Date column in our
+Note that the Date column in your

 data.frame is of class character (